michelin/Evergreen-Patterns/content/anti-patterns/unbalanced-capacities.md

 - CPU % Usage
 - Memory % Usage
 - Network Bandwidth usage
+- I/O

+It is important to understand in your specific system what is the main resource that can become a bottleneck : it is not uncommon for example, to see systems which are more quickly restrained by I/O performance (I/O bound) than by the CPU.

 # Key patterns that can mitigate this problem